FAQ - Student Loan Refinancing

 Student loan consolidation is the Department of Education’s program where you combine multiple federal loans into one, resulting in a weighted average interest rate of your previous loans.
 Private student loans are not eligible for federal student loan consolidation. nnStudent loan refinancing is done through a private lender and can combine one or all of your private and/or federal student loans into one monthly payment.
 Terms of private student loan refinancing are determined by a credit-based application, meaning if you are approved, you could receive a new interest rate and new repayment term.
 This may help you save money on interest and/or change the length of your loan term to better fit your financial needs.

-Due to the ongoing pandemic, the federal government has suspended interest and monthly payments on federal student loans through Aug.
-31, 2022.
+The federal government has currently suspended interest and monthly payments on federal student loans.
 Refinancing your federal loan with a lender on our website means that you will no longer be able to receive the benefit of the temporary interest rate and payment suspension, and you will lose other current and future federal student loan benefits that you may be eligible for (including any additional loan relief and forgiveness measures).
 If you have federal student loans, we strongly recommend reviewing your current and potential future benefits before refinancing.
 More information about the federal student loan program can be found at http://studentloans.gov.

 The first step is to check your rates to see if our lending partners can offer more competitive terms than what you already have.
 Please keep in mind that if you are currently utilizing an in-school deferment option or grace period you will move into full repayment after your loans have been refinanced.